gatblau/artisan/docs/readme.md

 ## Publishing engine

-The publishing engine goal is to facilitate the distribution of packages but equally the dynamic installation of packages into runtimes.
+The publishing engine goal is to facilitate the distribution of packages and the dynamic installation of packages into runtimes.

 The *Artisan CLI* can create, tag and push packages to a registry.
 Once there, they can be pulled and opened within runtimes ready for execution.